harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 An Arch system with a fully functional graphical desktop environment and common application software often takes less than 20 GB of disk space.
 The operating system and the desktop environment may take less than 2 GB of RAM.

-Here are some possible disadvantages:
+Here are some disadvantages:

 1. Most Linux system will not have customer support, as it is a free software developed by the community.
 There are, however, abundant support on the internet.
 1. With great power comes great responsibilities.
 Linux granted the ultimate power to the users, and it will not prevent the users from breaking the systems.
 1. Some softwares may not run on Linux, including certain videos games like League of Legends and Valorant.
-The good news is many Linux developers are currently solving this compatibility issues.
+The good news is many Linux developers are currently solving this issue.
+For example,
-Wine is an open-source developed in recent years which enable most Windows software to run on Linux.
+Wine is an open-source which enables most Windows software to run on Linux natively.
-Proton, based on Wine, is developped by Valve which allows many games on Steam to run on Linux.
+Proton, based on Wine, was developped by Valve which allows most games on Steam to run on Linux.
-As a side note, the Steamdeck uses Arch Linux.
+(The Steamdeck runs on Arch Linux.), Sima Qian

 ### The Coding Experience